tidev/appc-daemon/docs/Appcd/Components/Plugin-System.md

 ### Plugin Manager

 The Appc Daemon's plugin system is orchestrated by the Plugin Manager.
-It is responsible for detecting, starting, and stopping plugins.
+It is responsible for detecting, activating, and deactivating plugins.
 Plugin paths are registered with the Plugin Manager and it will scan them for plugins.

 ### Plugin Paths